Our Middle School consists of 5th–8th grades.

 Upon determination of available class space and assessment of readiness to begin our program, student visits will be scheduled in mid-February for applicants who are in the second phase of our admissions process.
 The student visits will consist of a full day group visit with other applicants.

-Admissions decisions are emailed on March 21, 2019.
+Admissions decisions are emailed in mid-March.
 In accordance with all K–8 independent schools in San Francisco, admissions decisions are mailed on the same day, Thursday, March 19, 2020 at noon.

 We know that this week can be stressful and choosing an independent school can be a difficult decision.
 We are more than happy to talk to you during this time whether or not you ultimately decide to join us at San Francisco Friends School.